Diesel Fuel Tax – Biofuels Frequently Asked Questions (FAQs)Open All Close All

 - Blend biofuels with petroleum diesel.

-- Use biofuels that has not been previously taxed as diesel fuel to power a vehicle driven on the roads or highways.
+- Use biofuels that have not been previously taxed as diesel fuel to power a vehicle driven on the roads or highways.

 You may also register in person at one of our office locations by use of a kiosk or forms available upon request.
-If you have questions, please contact our Customer Service Center at 1-800-400-7115, Monday through Friday, 8:00 a.m. – 5:00 p.m.
-Pacific time, excluding state holidays.
+If you have questions, please contact our Customer Service Center at 1-800-400-7115, (CRS: 711).
+Customer service representatives are available weekdays from 8:00 a.m. – 5:00 p.m.
+(Pacific time), except state holidays.

 If you sell both diesel fuel and motor vehicle fuel, you should register for both programs during the registration process.

 A diesel fuel licensee may also need to obtain a Seller's Permit from the CDTFA.
-You will be able to register for both permits using CDTFA's online registration system.
+You will be able to register for applicable fuel tax licenses and a sales and use tax permit using CDTFA's online registration system.

 There is no fee for the license.

 Yes, you will be required to report on either a monthly, quarterly, or yearly basis.
-The Supplier of Diesel Fuel Tax Return is due on the last day of the month, following the close of your reporting period.
-For example, the return for year 2015 is due on January 31, 2016.
+The CDTFA 501-DD, Supplier of Diesel Fuel Tax Return, is due on the last day of the month, following the close of your reporting period.
+For example, the return for year 2018 is due on January 31, 2019.
 You must file your return even if you have nothing to report for the period.

-You need to maintain records to support the gallons claimed as being the tax-paid biodiesel portion of the dyed blended biodiesel fuel.
+You must maintain records to support the gallons claimed as being the tax-paid biodiesel portion of the dyed blended biodiesel fuel.
 You may be asked to supply supporting documentation for your claim for refund or credit.
 Supporting documentation may include, but is not limited to:

 - Purchase invoice(s) showing the tax-paid biodiesel